1 Purpose of Funding

 - What form should the Project Description take?

 - Your statement of purpose should, in five pages or less, provide an overview of the proposed project.
-In addition to providing information on the event format and schedule, the detailed project description should explain your content concept along the following questions: (1.)
+In addition to providing information on the event format and schedule, the detailed project description should explain your concept along the following questions: (1.)
 What exactly will take place?
 (2.)
 Does the project have an overarching theme or are there different thematic clusters?
 (3.)
 Who is the target audience?
 Please also present the project team and participating artists through short bios.
 Information on the objectives of the project must be provided directly in the application form.
 Same applies to considerations of accessibility, inclusivity and diversity in the project’s outline.
 Venue confirmations can be uploaded separately, while press and image material from past events can be made available digitally as a link via the field provided for this purpose.

 - How do I define suitable project goals?

 - The application form is intended to measure up to three quantitative or qualitative project objectives.
 We would like to know from you first, what specific goals you hope to achieve, and second, how you will evaluate, after the programme concludes, whether you have achieved these goals.
 Please articulate your goals as concretely as possible and establish realistic and measurable indicators.
-For example: »The project is 50% accessible with the use of sign language interpreters«, or »the project provides for the hiring of POC leaders for two of three planned workshops«.
+For example: »The project is 50 percent accessible with the use of sign language interpreters«, or »the project provides for the hiring of POC leaders for two of three planned workshops«.
 Please avoid generalised objectives that describe broad visions and wishes such as: »The project will reduce stereotypes in the pop music scene of Berlin«.
 It is impossible to determine whether you have achieved such goals after the project has ended.

 - What role is played by diversity and inclusiveness considerations in the planning of my project idea?